-Here are a few that I can answer for you.
-I am sure you have more and I would love to answer those by providing a FREE phone consultation.
-Call me at 916-426-2757 to schedule a time.
+Here are a few that we can answer for you.
+I am sure you have more and we would love to answer those by providing a FREE phone consultation.
+Call us at 916-426-2757 to schedule a time.

 Most people can benefit from counseling services at some point in their lives.
 Seeking professional support is a sign of good coping skills and intelligence, not a sign of weakness.
 Counseling gives you the benefit of an outside perspective that is quite different from you talking with your friends and family.

 The feeling of being stuck is usually what brings most people to counseling.
 Sometimes people feel stuck in a dissatisfying career, relationship, mood, thought pattern, or destructive patterns of behavior.
 People may approach their “stuckness” or problems in the same ways, each time hoping for different results.
 What is necessary is a change in strategy.
 A new approach.
 A therapist is able to offer an objective and caring perspective, utilizing your strengths, to help you move forward.
 Clarifying your strengths and values, identifying possibilities for your future and unblocking emotions will usually bring relief, clarity, awareness and a renewed energy to face life’s challenges.

 Our clients are intelligent, successful people who are struggling in an area of their life (relationship issues, life changes, depression, anxiety, parenting issues) and really want to find lasting change.
 They are willing and motivated to do the work, looking for insight and tools, and practicing new thoughts and behaviors.

 We have day, evening and occasional Saturday appointments available.
 Our goal is to find a time that is a good fit for you (and your partner or family members, if it applies) and schedule that as your regular time.
 Sometimes it means taking the next appointment and working with our calendars to find a spot that fits each week for you.